-Each time your Connext DDS application starts, it will look for the license file in the following locations until it finds a valid license:
+Each time your Connext application starts, it will look for the license file in the following locations until it finds a valid license:

-In the PropertyQosPolicy of the DomainParticipant, there may be a property called dds.license\license\string.
-(Only if you have a license-managed, or "lm," version of Connext DDS Professional.)
+1. In the PropertyQosPolicy of the DomainParticipant, there may be a property called dds.license.license\string.
+(Only if you have an "eval" or "lm" version of Connext.)
 The value for this property can be set to the content of a license file.
 (This may be necessary if a file system is not supported on your platform.)
 You can set the property either in source code or in an XML file.
 An XML file example is shown below: